aenache99/itp-stackoverflowlite/README.md

-# StackOverflow Light Project (WIP as of now)
+# StackOverflow Light Project
 <a href="https://codeclimate.com/github/aenache99/itp-stackoverflowlite/maintainability"><img src="https://api.codeclimate.com/v1/badges/0a18c2c4d4243eb739f8/maintainability" /></a>

 ## Project Overview

-This is a Stack Overflow clone project, as of now it is a work in progress.
+This is a Stack Overflow clone project.
+It conforms to the functionality requirements of In The Pocket.

 Everything is pushed to Git except course for the environment variables.
 The environment variables are stored in a .env file in the backend directory.
 The .env file is not pushed to Git until the project is completed.

-GCP link: TBA

 It is built using the MERN stack as its core.
 The following full stack is as follows:

-1. Databases: NoSQL (Serverless MongoDB)
+1. Databases: NoSQL (MongoDB on Atlas, with the ability to cache and scale to our needs)
 2. Backend: Node.js, Express.js
 3. Frontend: React.js, Axios, React Router
-4. Authentication: Auth0
+4. Authentication: JWT (with Auth0 for a future MVP)
-5. Realtime updates: Socket.io
+5. Realtime updates: Socket.io (future MVP)
 6. Containerization and Orchestration: Docker, Docker Compose and Kubernetes
 7. Deployment: Google Cloud Platform
 8. Version Control: Git and GitHub